 Any interactions with a child about their behaviour will always be conducted in a calm, respectful way with language designed to recognise, be aware of and respond to the child's needs through attuning and validation.
-See Appendix C for suggested phrases.
+See Appendix D for suggested phrases.

-Some children may need extra support or have a Behaviour Support Plan which should be followed at all times to ensure consistency.
+Some children may need extra support or have a Behaviour Support Plan which should be always followed to ensure consistency.